Fast Find

 Preparation

-Beat together flour and sugar until light and fluffy.
+Beat together flour, sugar and butter until light and fluffy.
 Add eggs one at a time, beating after each addition.
 Beat in molasses and orange juice.
 Stir together flour, baking powder, ginger, cinnamon and salt in a separate bowl, and add half of this dry mixture to molasses mixture, beating until smooth.
 Add remaining flour and beat until it comes together; knead by hand until completely smooth and workable.
 Wrap dough tightly in plastic and let rest in a cool place (but not the refrigerator) for an hour or two.

 Meanwhile, cut out patterns using lightweight cardboard.
 For the roof, cut two 6 1/2- by 7-inch rectangles.
 For the front and back, cut two 12-inch high by 5 1/2-inches wide rectangles; to create a triangle at the top, fold the sides until they meet exactly in the middle of the top, 2 3/4 inches in, and cut along the fold marks.
 For the sides, cut two 7 1/2-inch high by 5-inch rectangles.